This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Follow up with your healthcare provider as directed:

 - Avoid alcoholic or sedative medicine before you go to sleep.
-Alcohol and sedatives can relax the muscles and tissues around your throat from relaxing and blocking the airflow to your lungs.
+Alcohol and sedatives can relax the muscles and tissues around your throat which can block the airflow to your lungs.

-- Sleep on your side or use pillows designed to prevent OSAS: This prevents your tongue or other tissues from blocking your throat.
-You can also try raising the head of your bed.
+- Sleep on your side or use pillows designed to prevent OSAS.
+This prevents your tongue or other tissues from blocking your throat.
+You can also raise the head of your bed.

 - You feel tired or depressed.